-Accelerated instruction is an intensive supplemental program designed to address the needs of an individual student in acquiring the knowledge and skills required at his or her grade level and/or as a result of a student not meeting the passing standard on a state-mandated assessment.
+Accelerated instruction, including supplemental instruction, is an intensive educational program designed to help an individual student in acquiring the knowledge and skills required at his or her grade level.
+It is required when a student not meeting the passing standard on a state-mandated assessment.